freeCodeCamp/guide/src/pages/tools/color-picker/index.md

 ### Code Editor Packages/Extensions

 Another practical way to have a color picker is to install it as a package or extension on your favorite editor.
-It gives you the possibility to visualise and change colors by simply clicking on them, without having to leave your editor.
+It gives you the possibility to visualize and change colors by simply clicking on them, without having to leave your editor.
 In addition to commonly used CSS styles, they also often support SASS and LESS variables and colors in various formats.

 ### More Information: